 - helps them to manage their symptoms better

 Across the UK there are now singing groups for people with lung conditions.
-The singing leaders who run these groups have had training and can run singing sessions that are designed to help manage your feelings of breathlessness.
-Other non-specialist singing groups may also help, but may not provide the full range of techniques to help you manage your lung condition better.
+The singing leaders who run these groups have been trained to run singing sessions that are designed to help manage your feelings of breathlessness.
+Other non-specialist singing groups may also be enjoyable and useful, but may not provide the full range of techniques to help you manage your lung condition better.

 Why does singing help my breathing?